Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   </pre>

-  In Diagram 5 we highlight some of the key
+  In Diagram 5 highlights some of the key
-  differences for practical consideration between
-  the profiles.
+  differences and practical considerations of the profiles.
 In profile 1 (CMAF ingest) the ingest source can be
   simple as the media processing entity can
   do many of the operations related to the
   delivery such as encryption or generating the streaming